MLG993/NeoVim-Config/README.md

   Firstly you have to navigate to the .config directory to see your directories (the hided included) you type ls -a you should see a .config directory.
 Navigate into it using cd and create a directory called nvim (with mkdir == make directory).
   After you did this you may clone this repository into your nvim directory.

+-> 1.3 Installing the Plugins:

+  Open NeoVim using the nvim command.
+Go into command mode (ESC) and type:

+    :PlugInstall

+  You should get a screen installing your Plugins.
+Let them finish downloading.
+As soon as they're done downloading, You have your Nvim Editor perfect for Web-Development thanks to the auto-completion.